 I recommend taking some advice from Upworthy as you get started with these headline ideas: Write 25 headlines for every blog post.
 Not only can you use all of the data and examples from this post for inspiration, that practice will help you write better headlines every time—and consistently.

 When I started writing at least 25 headlines for every post, our traffic started taking off slowly but surely.
 We were able to reuse some of the best headlines in our social messages and email A/B tests.
-I’m telling you that this works—and that’s one of the reasons we built the headline analyzer right into CoSchedule to help you get the most out of every blog post you publish.
+I'm telling you that this works—and that's one of the reasons we built the Headline Analyzer Studio right into CoSchedule to help you get the most out of every blog post you publish.